Love Will Tear Us Apart: Cover versions

 Throughout the 1980s, multiple artists covered "Love Will Tear Us Apart".
 Chuzpe recorded a cover version that peaked at number eight in Austria in 1981.
 Paul Young's 1984 cover of the song, from his debut studio album No Parlez, reached number nine in both the Belgium and Netherlands, and number 40 in Germany.
 The New York band Swans' fourth EP Love Will Tear Us Apart was named after their cover of the song, and was placed alongside two semi-acoustic versions of songs from their 1987 LP Children of God.
 The EP reached number 85 on the UK Singles Chart and number two on the UK Indie Chart.
 In May 2005, ambient dance duo Honeyroot reached number 70 on the UK Singles Chart in May 2005 with their cover.

 In 2002, on his album Do You Know Squarepusher, artist Squarepusher covered the track, which was released on electronic independent label Warp Records.

+In 2004 the band Fall Out Boy included an acoustic cover of this song on their EP My Heart Will Always Be the B-Side to My Tongue.

+In 2011 the British acid-house blues band Alabama 3 made a cover of the song for their album There Will Be Peace in the Valley...
+When We Get the Keys to the Mansion on the Hill.

 U2 have often included the song in their live set; it has also been frequently performed live by the Irish band Inhaler.

+In 2020 New Zealand progressive metal band City of Souls released their cover of "Love Will Tear Us Apart" (stylized as L|W|T|U|A) on their debut album, SYNÆSTHESIA.

-In 2021, English producer and member of the electronic band Faithless, Rollo Armstrong (under the alias R Plus) released a cover version of "Love Will Tear Us Apart", featuring vocals from Amelia Fox.
+In 2021 English producer and member of the electronic band Faithless, Rollo Armstrong (under the alias R Plus) released a cover version of "Love Will Tear Us Apart", featuring vocals from Amelia Fox.

 On 24 December 2023, Noel Gallagher's High Flying Birds released a demo version of their cover of the track.

 In November 2024, PJ Harvey released a cover of the song for the Apple TV+ series Bad Sisters.